 Since we cannot control what others think or do but do have control over our own way of thinking, there may be an interesting path worth exploring here.
-Your behavior could role model appreciation of diversity.
-Are you aware of it?
-You could inspire others to feel empathy.

-You are a naturally caring person.
 Now, in what areas does empathy and inclusion come easier to you, and which situations are more challenging?
 This is your work.